Social/Emotional Education and Support

 Consultation and Referrals

-The counseling department has ongoing working relationships with numerous mental health providers in the area such as Summit Pointe, Family and Children’s Services, Starr Commonwealth, Lutheran Social Services, Oaklawn Hospital, and others.
+LHS counselors have ongoing working relationships with numerous mental health providers in the area such as Summit Pointe, Family and Children’s Services, Starr Commonwealth, Lutheran Social Services, Oaklawn Hospital, and others.
 Through our work with students, we try to identify those who may benefit from ongoing counseling or other mental health services and to connect those students and their families with appropriate resources.
-We have a therapist in the building once per week from Summit Pointe (our community mental health provider) who is available for intake appointments with students who need ongoing support and who may have transportation issues or other barriers that prevent them from making it to intake appointments outside school.
+We also have a therapist in the building from Grace Health who is available to students who need ongoing support and who may have transportation issues or other barriers that prevent them from making it to therapy outside school hours.
+LHS counselors can help with a referral to Grace Health when necessary and appropriate.

 Family Health Center of Battle Creek - 269-966-2625